 Very exciting!
-We’ve already seen a real revolution taking place in plant-based eating, fuelled by ever increasing concerns about the environment, animal welfare and human health – and COVID has only accelerated it.
-Vegan fashion and lifestyle is poised to be the next revolution, but it’s actually already begun.
+We’ve already seen a real revolution taking place in plant-based eating, fuelled by ever-increasing concerns about the environment, animal welfare and human health – and COVID has only accelerated it.
+Vegan fashion and lifestyle are poised to be the next revolution, but it’s actually already begun.
 The global vegan women’s fashion market size is anticipated to reach USD 1,095.6 billion by 2027, with an average annual growth rate of 13.6%, outpacing even vegan food growth.

 In order to meet that growing demand, we see new brands are launching every week, showcasing collections that make use of innovative alternatives to leather, wool, silk, fur, down and other animal products – from footwear, bags and accessories to clothing and homewares.
 So we're really excited to be right at the centre of this!

 Oh my god, so many!
 My partner makes an amazing cashew-based macaroni cheese, and he’s really perfected his green falafels this year, so it would probably be one of those.

 What have you got in store for 2021?